dataforseo/n8n-nodes-dataforseo/README.md

 DataForSEO
 ==========

-With DataForSEO node  in N8N, you can retrieve marketing and SEO data such as Google rankings, keyword suggestions, backlink reports, etc. from the DataFoRSEO API.
+With DataForSEO node in N8N, you can retrieve marketing and SEO data such as Google rankings, keyword suggestions, backlink reports, etc. from the DataForSEO API.

 To use the DataForSEO node, you must have a DataForSEO account.
 You can create an account at [dataforseo.com](https://dataforseo.com/).